 A head injury can either be external involving the scalp or internal involving the skull and blood vessels within the skull or brain.
 It is common for children to bump their heads while playing, running or jumping.
 This can cause a minor bruise, bump or cut on the head.
 The bump is a result of blood from the veins leaking into and under the scalp.
-It should disappear in a day or two, but sometimes can last longer.
+It should disappear in a day or two but sometimes can last longer.

 9. Food poisoning

 Food poisoning is caused by bacteria found in contaminated food or water.
 These bacteria, when in our bodies, release toxins that cause severe infection.
-Symptoms can occur soon after consuming the contaminated food or water and usually include nausea, stomach cramps, vomiting, diarrhoea, fever and headache resulting in dehydration and weakness.
+Symptoms can occur soon after consuming the contaminated food or water and usually include nausea, stomach cramps, vomiting, diarrhea, fever and headache resulting in dehydration and weakness.

-What to do: Make sure that your child has plenty of fluids so that he stays hydrated – water and electrolyte solutions are the best options.
+What to do: Make sure that your child has plenty of fluids so that he stays hydrated - water and electrolyte solutions are the best options.
 Avoid milk-based or caffeinated beverages.
 It is advised to consult a doctor who can prescribe the necessary medication, or antibiotics if need be.
-Once the diarrhoea and vomiting have stopped, he can have bland food for a few days before resuming his regular diet.
+Once diarrhea and vomiting have stopped, he can have bland food for a few days before resuming his regular diet.

 Tip: While medication will manage the infection, hydration is extremely crucial.

 A minor road accident can occur when your child gets knocked down while crossing the road or if he runs into traffic.
 Falling off a bicycle is another common occurrence among children.